rita-ni/DSCI-532_group-211_dashboards/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-## Our Pledge
+## Introduction

-In the interest of fostering an open and welcoming environment, we as contributors of this MDS project pledge to making participation in our project a harassment-free experience for everyone, regardless of age, body,size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as Contributors of this MDS project pledge to making participation in our project a harassment-free experience for everyone, regardless of age, body,size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+All participants in this project are expected to show respect and courtesy to others.

+Contributors of this project are responsible for enforcing the Code of Conduct.
+They can be contacted by emailing niruidan@gmail.com and/or amarria1@gmail.com.
+All reports will be kept confidential.

 ## Our Standards